Otitis media with effusion (OME) is thick or sticky fluid behind the eardrum in the middle ear. It occurs without an ear infection.

 Sometimes the adenoids must be taken out for the Eustachian tube to work properly.

-Otitis media with effusion most often goes away on its own over a few weeks or months.
+OME most often goes away on its own over a few weeks or months.
 Treatment may speed up this process.
 Glue ear may not clear up as quickly as OME with a thinner fluid.

 OME is most often not life threatening.
 Most children do not have long-term damage to their hearing or speaking ability, even when the fluid remains for many months.